delete-app/landing/src/content/docs/learn/module-2-attraction/limerence-vs-love.md

 Here's the key insight: **limerence fades when you become secure.**

-That's why people say "the spark is gone" after 3-6 months of a stable relationship.
+That's why people say "the spark is gone" after the initial phase of a stable relationship.
 The limerence ended.
 They think they fell *out* of love.
 They didn't — they just exited a chemical state.

+*Note: Tennov's research suggested limerence typically lasts anywhere from a few months to several years, with significant individual variation.
+The "3-6 months" figure is a rough approximation — your experience may differ considerably.*

 ## The Brain Chemistry